Race: Canyons 100k Endurance Run

 For nutrition, I used Huma Gels, Tailwind Nutrition, and Hammer Nutrition Enduroltyes.

-Lastly, unless you find yourself under probably about 5:30 at halfway (Foresthill), I would recommend taking a headlamp with you for the second half.
+Lastly, unless you find yourself under probably about 5 hours and 30 minutes at halfway (Foresthill), I would recommend taking a headlamp with you for the second half.
 This year, we did not have drop-bag options at Rucky Chucky, so I grabbed my light at Foresthill.
-I completed the first half in 6:30, and finished with just about 15-minutes before last light.
+I completed the first half in 6 hours and 30 minutes and finished with just about 15-minutes before the last light.
 While I didn’t need my headlamp, it was comforting to know I had it on me.

 Outside of Foresthill (start/halfway/finish), spectating is pretty challenging on this course.
-You can get to Michigan Bluff with a bit of challenge on parking and short hike.
-You can also get to Rucky Chucky with a parking permit or paying for parking, then taking the long hike down to the river.
+You can get to Michigan Bluff with a bit of challenge on parking and a short hike.
+You can also get to Rucky Chucky with a parking permit or pay for parking, then take the long hike down to the river.

 It’s pretty cool just to hang out at Foresthill and watch the runners come through as well, so this is your best bet as a spectator.